cocos-creator/firedoc-2.x/README.md

 Overview
 --------

-FireDoc is forked from YUIDoc.
+FireDoc is forked from YUIDoc and mainly supported the following features:

+- methods of module
+- file-based `@example`
+- single-line `@property`
+- added new tag `@enum`
+- added new tag `@callback`
+- added "Inherited tree"

 YUIDoc is a [Node.js](http://nodejs.org/) application used at build time to generate API documentation for JavaScript code.
 YUIDoc is comment-driven and supports a wide